MiguelSperle/Backend-server-spacetime/Readme.md

 <h2>Attention</h2>
 <p>
-If you wanta to use the web project, you must comment the env mobile and if you want to use the mobile project, you must comment the env web.
+If you wanta to use the web project, you must comment the code env mobile and if you want to use the mobile project, you must comment the code env web.
 </p>

 <h2>Now, for finish...</h2>